Fetal circulation

 In humans, the circulatory system is different before and after birth.
 The fetal circulation is composed of the placenta, umbilical blood vessels encapsulated by the umbilical cord, heart and systemic blood vessels.
 A major difference between the fetal circulation and postnatal circulation is that the lungs are not used during the fetal stage resulting in the presence of shunts to move oxygenated blood and nutrients from the placenta to the fetal tissue.
 At birth, the start of breathing and the severance of the umbilical cord prompt various changes that quickly transform fetal circulation into postnatal circulation.

 Oxygenation, nutrient, and waste exchange

 Placenta

 The placenta functions as the exchange site of nutrients and wastes between the maternal and fetal circulation.
 Water, glucose, amino acids, vitamins, and inorganic salts freely diffuse across the placenta along with oxygen.
-Two umbilical arteries carry deoxygenated blood and waste from the fetus to the placenta where waste is exchanged for oxygen and nutrients.
+Two umbilical arteries carry systemic arterial blood from the fetus to the placenta where waste is exchanged for oxygen and nutrients.
 The oxygenated blood will then return to the fetus from the placenta via the umbilical vein.